FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

 When Charge Type is "Usage", the Charge Subcategory specifies if the usage is accounted for by pre-purchased commitments or if the usage has not benefited from these discounts.

 When Charge Type is "Adjustment", the Charge Subcategory indicates what kind of after-the-fact adjustment the record represents.
-Adjustment Category is commonly used to identify changes like credits and refunds.
+Adjustment type is commonly used to identify changes like credits and refunds.

 ChargeSubcategory MUST abide by the following requirements: